-- 1. determination of parameters like hardness and chloride content in water. - 2. estimation of rate constant of a reaction from concentration time relationships. - 3. determination of physical properties like adsorption and viscosity. - 4. calculation of $r_f$ values of some organic molecules by tlc technique. - 5. students can be able to determine the partition coefficient of a organic compound in two immissible liquids.
+- 1. estimate the parameters like hardness and chloride content in water. - 2. determine the rate constant of a reaction from concentration time relationships. - 3.
+Measure the physical properties like absorption and viscosity. - 4.
+Evaluate the R_f values of some organic molecules by TLC technique. - 5. determine the partition coefficient of a organic compound in two immissible liquids.

-(F120A) MATHEMATICS-II (ADVANCED CALCULUS)
+(F120A) MATHEMATICS-II (ADVANCED CALCULUS) (COMMON TO CE, EEE, ME, ECE, CSE, IT, ECM & MIE)

-(COMMON TO CE, EEE, ME, ECE, CSE, IT & ECM)
+- 1. study geometrical approach to the mean value theorems and their application to the mathematical problems & Evaluation of improper integrals using Beta and Gamma functions. - 2. understand finding maxima and minima of function of two and three variables. - 3. evaluate multiple integrals and their applications. - 4. study the physical quantities involved in engineering field related to vector valued functions. - 5. understand the basic properties of vector valued functions and their applications to line, surface and volume integrals.

-- Geometrical approach to the mean value theorems and their application to the mathematical problems & Evaluation of improper integrals using Beta and Gamma functions. - 2.
-Finding maxima and minima of function of two and three variables - 3.
-Evaluation of multiple integrals and their applications - 4.
-The physical quantities involved in engineering field related to vector valued functions. - 5.
-The basic properties of vector valued functions and their applications to line, surface and volume integrals
+UNIT - UNIT - I: CALCULUS:

-UNIT-I: CALCULUS: (10L) Mean value theorems: Rolle's theorem, Lagrange's Mean value theorem with their Geometrical Interpretation and applications, Cauchy's Mean value Theorem.
+Mean value theorems: Rolle's theorem, Lagrange's Mean value theorem with their Geometrical Interpretation and applications, Cauchy's Mean value Theorem.
 Taylor's Series.